Meet the 3 Singapore brands used by guitarists from Bruno Mars to DPM Lawrence Wong

 Alabs Audio

-In his video, DPM Wong held up an effects pedal, the Cetus reverb pedal, by Alabs, a company founded by Singaporean Harden Lee, 29.
+In his video, DPM Wong held up the Cetus reverb pedal by Alabs, a company founded by Singaporean Harden Lee, 29.

 Started in 2021 with three other “music geeks” who met one another at gigs, the brand also makes other products: an audio interface, microphones and a set of headphones.